kameryntaylor/kameryntaylor.github.io/README.md

 You can click the Preview link to take a look at your changes.
 --->

-in·form·ant
+in·form·ant<br>
-/inˈfôrmənt/\n
+/inˈfôrmənt/<br>
-Learn to pronounce\n
+Learn to pronounce<br>
-noun\n
+noun<br>
-a person who gives information to another.\n
+a person who gives information to another.<br>
--another term for informer.\n
+-another term for informer.<br>
--a person from whom a linguist or anthropologist obtains information about language, dialect, or culture.
+-a person from whom a linguist or anthropologist obtains information about language, dialect, or culture.<br>
 Definitions from Oxford Languages